TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 When an extension like the blog example is called, the following happens behind the scenes:

-TYPO3 digs into the page content and discovers the content element of the extension (plugin) on the page.
+TYPO3 digs into the page content and discovers the extension's content elements (plugins) on the page.
 It does not call the extension directly, but hands over the control to the Extbase *Dispatcher* (1).

-The *Dispatcher* bundles all information of the request in a *Request* and sends it to the appropriate part of the extension, which takes over the flow control — the so called *Controller* (2).
+The *Dispatcher* bundles all information of the request in a *Request* and sends it to the appropriate part of the extension, which takes over the flow control — the so-called *Controller* (2).

-Within the controller the appropriate storage facility which is in charge of the blogs — the *Repository* — is instructed to return all the stored blog posts using the method :php:`findAll()` (3).
+Within the controller, the appropriate storage facility which is in charge of the blogs — the *Repository* — is instructed to return all the stored blog posts using the method :php:`findAll()` (3).